PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ### Family

 It is a multi select filter.
 Default value is `All`.
 Shows all families in alphabetical order.
+If family has no entity so that family is not shown.

 When other user is selected under `View as`, it shows all families of the application.